 Well, that’s the power of anchoring.
 In fact, an anchor is nothing more than an association.
 The song is the anchor but a potent one.
 Anchoring allows you to make yourself supreme in situations where you would otherwise feel insecure.
 You can also anchor a good feeling for when you feel less comfortable, and you could use a boost.

 When anchoring, you evoke a feeling that you capture during the climax through a stimulus.
 In the case of the holiday feeling, the trigger was the song.
 You can apply a tactile (by touch) stimulus by, for example, placing an anchor on the side of the knee.
-Read more about anchoring.

 Reframing is one of my favorite NLP techniques.
 It offers a different view of just about every situation.
 While some people are very subjective in life and have strong opinions about everything, other people are objective and less inclined to judge.
+Reframing is a powerful technique in Neuro-Linguistic Programming (NLP) that involves changing the way a situation, belief, or experience is perceived by altering its context or perspective.

 In fact, there is something to be said for every behavior because everyone has their own worldview and frame of reference.
 When reframing, you revise your own frame of reference and see a situation from different perspectives.